Jinntec/fore-docs/content/getstarted/todo/_index.md

 ## Todo Application

-Let's go for a bit more fancy example and learn about some new elements.
+Let's go for a bit more fancy example - a simple todo app - and learn about some new elements.

 In this tutorial we add some real interaction, give some feedback messages to the user and actually change our data.